-Opening windows or doors for fresh air is a great way to filter out stale, stuffy, and irritating air.
-However, during the colder winter months, opening windows and doors to breathe fresh air into your living space is impractical.
-Additionally, it can quickly create an uncomfortable and freezing cold home.
-That is why good home ventilation over winter is critical for homeowners.
+Opening windows or doors for fresh air is a great way to filter out stale, polluted indoor air.
+However, during the colder winter months, opening windows and doors is impractical.
+It can quickly create an uncomfortable and freezing cold home.
+This is why homeowners need an alternative option, something else to ensure good home ventilation in winter.

-Mechanical ventilation is a great indoor air quality solution.
-It can be used not only year-round but works alongside your home’s HVAC system.
-Both ERV and HRV whole-home ventilation systems can be relied upon to ventilate homes, buildings, and any indoor space during every season, including the cold winter months.
+Mechanical ventilation is a great alternative ventilation solution.
+Not only can it be used year-round, but it also works alongside your home’s HVAC system.
+Both energy recovery ventilator (ERV) and heat recovery ventilator (HRV) whole-home ventilation systems can be relied upon to ventilate homes, buildings and any indoor space during every season—including the cold winter months.
 The best system for your home will depend on your space’s specific ventilation needs.

 What Is Mechanical Ventilation?

-System installation is relatively painless—it simply requires the addition of the product to the HVAC system and the ability to run ductwork to the outside for access to outdoor air.
-This is an incredibly low-maintenance yet high-return product because it’s efficiently providing fresher cleaner air as long as the system is installed.
-There are two types of whole-home ventilation systems to consider for your space, they are: heat recovery ventilation systems (HRV) and energy recovery ventilation systems (ERV).
+System installation is relatively painless—it simply requires the addition of the ventilation device to the HVAC system and the ability to run ductwork to the outside.
+This is an incredibly low-maintenance yet high-return product because it’s efficiently providing fresher cleaner air as long as the system is running.
+As aforementioned, there are two types of whole-home ventilation systems to consider for your space, ERVs and HRVs.

-While HRV systems have many advantages, it is not always the ideal choice.
-Homeowners that live in drier winter climates, in particular, will be better off choosing an energy recovery ventilation system instead.
-ERV systems also remove stale air from your home while bringing in fresh air from outside.
-And, they do so with a two-fan system in addition to a heat exchanger.
+While HRV systems have many advantages, it is not the ideal choice for every space.
+Homeowners that live in drier winter climates are better off choosing an energy-recovery ventilation system instead.
+ERV systems also remove stale air from your home while bringing in fresh air from the outside.

 Indoor Air Quality Solutions

 Many of us notice poor indoor air quality during the colder winter months.
 Sore throats in the morning and dry skin throughout the day are more noticeable.
-As a result, investing in a whole-home ventilation system is a great upgrade to better prepare for the winter weather and cold months.
-Contact us today to get in touch with your local indoor air quality specialist.
-They can survey your home or building and determine if an HRV or ERV system is more beneficial to improve the quality of air in your space.
+Thus, investing in a whole-home ventilation system is necessary to better prepare for the colder weather.